shaodongdatamind/shaodongdatamind.github.io/_posts/2023-04-07-double-ml-elasticity-estimation.md

 The basic idea is that a \$1 increase in price will have a larger impact on demand for a product that costs \$5 compared to one that costs $100.
 Consumers tend to care about relative changes rather than absolute changes.
 This definition is convenient because it allows the parameter $$\theta$$ to remain constant as the price changes.
 With a reliable estimate of $$\theta$$, a retailer can make counterfactual predictions about their prices, such as "if I were to increase the price of my product by 5%, I could sell 5θ% more units" (usually θ is negative).

+A good elasticity estimation can be very important to a retailer in many scenarios:

+- Pricing Strategy: A retailer with a good understanding of price elasticity can optimize their pricing strategy to maximize revenue.
+For example, if a product has low elasticity, the retailer can increase the price without worrying too much about a decrease in demand.
+On the other hand, for a highly elastic product, lowering the price might lead to a significant increase in demand, leading to higher revenue overall.

+- Promotional Offers: Retailers can use price elasticity to determine the best promotional offers for their products.
+For instance, if a product has high elasticity, a small discount might result in a big increase in demand.
+However, for a product with low elasticity, a larger discount might be necessary to encourage consumers to buy.

+- Inventory Management: Retailers can use price elasticity to help manage their inventory.
+For example, if they know that a product is highly elastic and likely to sell out quickly if the price is lowered, they may decide to keep a smaller inventory and replenish it more frequently.

+- Market Analysis: By examining price elasticity across different products and markets, a retailer can gain insights into consumer behavior and preferences.
+This information can be used to inform pricing, marketing, and product development decisions.

 ## Why do we need double ML for pricing elasticity estimation

 Causal inference answers the questions of 'what if'